Self confidence – it’s something that we all want. The unshakable belief that no matter what we do, it’s all going to work out.

 The Unlimited Self looks to give you advice that shatters limiting beliefs and helps you realize how much of your true potential is being wasted.
 The message is powerful – if you look at all of your problems, the common denominator is you.

-Heston believes it’s important that we face reality before we start making a plan to turn things around.
+Heston believes it’s important that you face reality before you start making a plan to change your life.
 With this book, you’ll deal with both sets of circumstances.

 You’ll first identify the limiting beliefs that are holding you back in each area of your life, and then work through a plan for shattering each and every one of them.
 It’s wonderfully written, and it’s certainly a book that I’ll be coming back to in the near future.